devops329/devops/instruction/grafana/grafana.md

 # Grafana Cloud

-## Application Observability

-The "three pillars of observability" are logging, metrics and tracing.

-Grafana gives an explanation of these:

-> Each observability signal plays a unique role in providing insights into your systems.
-Metrics act as the high-level indicators of system health.
-They alert you that something is wrong or deviating from the norm.
-Logs then help you understand what exactly is going wrong, for example, the nature or cause of the elevated error rates you’re seeing in your metrics.
-Traces illustrate where in the sequence of events something is going wrong.
-They let you pinpoint which service in the many services that any given request traverses is the source of the delay or the error.

 ## Grafana

 Grafana is a company known for data visualization, allowing you to monitor observability data through customizable dashboards.
 It supports various data sources and integrations, including popular monitoring tools like Prometheus, Graphite, and Elasticsearch.